 A process may create a new process using the fork system call.
-Fork creates a new process, called the child process, with exactly the same memory contents as the calling process, called the parent process.
-Fork returns in both the parent and the child.
-In the parent, fork returns the child's PID; in the child, fork returns zero.
+Fork gives the new process exactly the same memory contents (both instructions and data) as the calling process.
+Fork returns in both the original and new processes.
+In the original process, fork returns the new process's PID.
+In the new process, fork returns zero.
+The original and new processes are often called the parent and child.

 For example, consider the following program fragment written in the C programming language [6]: